 When will Tom Brady begin with FOX?
 Network reportedly had 'no idea' QB was retiring

-Report: Tom Brady's future bosses had 'no idea' QB was retiring originally appeared on NBC Sports Boston
+Report: Tom Brady's future bosses had 'no idea' QB was retiring originally appeared on NBC Sports Chicago

 As one career ends, another begins.
 Just maybe not right away.